muskanrao/Pokemon/README.md

 # About
 * It is an API based app.
-* The first view displays all pokemons
+* The first view displays all pokemons.
 * When click on particular pokemon the next will display all details their total attack , defence , weight and height.

 # Screenshots